-On January 17, 2020, we completed the acquisition all of the outstanding shares of InstruNor (see Note 3).
+In January 2020, we completed the acquisition of all of the outstanding shares of InstruNor (see Note 3).
 The purchase price was approximately \$7.2 million, consisting of \$5.2 million in cash and 485,451 shares of our common stock.